Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Introduction

+To mitigate these risks, prior works typically adopt a two-stage pipeline.
+In the first stage, referred to as the \textit{alignment stage}, pretrained LLMs are trained on safety-alignment data to avoid generating harmful responses.
+In the second stage, referred to as the \textit{finetuning stage}, the safety-aligned models are finetuned on user data for user-specific downstream tasks.
+Within this pipeline, some methods find robust model weights against harmful finetuning attacks during the alignment stage (\cite{huang2024booster, huang2024vaccine, liu2024targeted, rosati2024representation}), while others preserve safety-aligned weights during the finetuning stage (\cite{mukhoti2023fine, huang2024lisa, li2024safety, li2025salora}).

+However, we observe that the two-stage pipeline adopted in prior works is suboptimal.
+Safety-aligned models provide weak weight initialization for learning downstream tasks, resulting in limited task performance and compromised safety.
+A more effective alternative is to directly finetune the base model on both user data and safety-alignment data during finetuning stage, thereby enhancing downstream task performance while preserving safety.
+Nevertheless, this base model finetuning strategy suffers from gradient conflicts between the two objectives, safety and user task, which destabilize training and are further exacerbated when user data contains harmful prompts.

+Building on these observations, we propose a novel \textbf{Refusal-Teacher (Ref-Teacher)-guided finetuning framework} (Fig.~\ref{fig:main_figure}), which directly finetunes the base model on both user data and safety-alignment data under the guidance of a Ref-Teacher.
+In our framework, the Ref-Teacher serves two complementary roles.
+First, it performs \textbf{Alignment Distillation} by generating soft refusal labels that provide richer supervision and yield smoother loss surfaces, thereby mitigating gradient conflicts.
+Second, it performs \textbf{Data Filtering} by removing harmful prompts from user data based on its refusal feature, ensuring robust conflict mitigation against harmful finetuning attacks.
+Through these two roles, our framework effectively alleviates gradient conflicts, which in turn enables improved safety and downstream task performance even under harmful finetuning attacks.

-Our extensive experimental results demonstrate the effectiveness of our ReFT-based finetuning strategy in both user-specific downstream task performance and safety-alignment.
-In most cases, our method achieves the highest finetuning accuracy and the lowest harmful score compared to our baselines.
-Consequently, incorporating ReFT-based harmful data filtering and alignment knowledge distillation provides a practical solution for the secure and reliable deployment of LLMs.
-Additionally, our observations offer a novel insight for future research: the refusal feature extracted from safety-aligned LLMs can be a reliable indicator for distinguishing between harmful and harmless data.
+Our extensive experiments demonstrate the effectiveness of the Ref-Teacher-guided finetuning framework in enhancing both user-specific task performance and safety-alignment.
+Across a wide range of evaluations, our method consistently achieves the highest finetuning accuracy and the lowest harmful scores compared to all baselines.
+Consequently, our framework overcomes the limitations of prior two-stage pipelines and offers a practical solution for secure and reliable FaaS.

-\textbf{Our Contributions} \begin{itemize}[itemsep=0pt, leftmargin=10pt, topsep=-3pt] \item To the best of our knowledge, this work presents the first analysis of refusal features in aligned LLMs for differentiating harmful and harmless prompts.
-Our observations suggest that refusal features can serve as strong indicators for accurately classifying the harmfulness of prompts. \item Based on our observations, we propose the ReFT model and a ReFT-based finetuning strategy that leverage the refusal feature of the ReFT model to enable both (i) accurate filtering of harmful prompts from user data and (ii) safety-alignment knowledge distillation during finetuning. \item Our experimental results demonstrate the effectiveness of harmful data filtering and alignment knowledge distillation based on the ReFT model, achieving strong performance on user-specific downstream tasks while consistently preserving model safety across diverse settings. \end{itemize}